 When negotiating with freight brokers, you need to be prepared for some give and take on your contracts.
 Both you and the freight broker you are speaking to are trying to come out profitable.
-However, a good negotiation means that neither side is 100 percent satisfied with everything agreed.
-If you follow these simple tips, you will hone your negotiation skills, build better relationships with your freight brokers, and through healthy agreements, improve your cash flow to keep your operation rolling and continuously upgrading your earnings.
+However, a good negotiation means that neither side is 100 percent satisfied with everything agreed upon.
+If you follow these simple tips, you will hone your negotiation skills, build better relationships with your freight brokers, and through healthy agreements, improve your cash flow to keep your operation rolling and continuously upgrade your earnings.

 Network Often (Digitally & In-Person)